armbian/build/README.md

 ## What this project does?

-- Builds custom Linux optimized for [single board computers(SBCs)](https://en.wikipedia.org/wiki/Single-board_computer).
+- Builds custom Linux kernel, image or a distribution optimized for low resource hardware such as single board computers,
-- Including filesystem generation, low-level control software, kernel image compilation and bootloader compilation.
+- Including filesystem generation, low-level control software, kernel image and bootloader compilation,
 - Provides a consistent user experience by keeping system standards across different platforms.

 ## Getting started

-### Prepare your environment
+### Basic requirements

-- x64 / aarch64 machine with at least 2GB of memory and ~35GB of disk space for a VM, container or native OS,
+- x64 or aarch64 machine with at least 2GB of memory and ~35GB of disk space for a virtual machine, container or bare metal installation,
 - Ubuntu Jammy 22.04 x64 or aarch64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 / aarch64 Linux for containerised,
 - Superuser rights (configured sudo or root access).